msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * Database (SQL Scripts)
 * Proxy (Library) and Proxy Runner (Console)

-The two interesting points here are database, and proxy.
-Keeping all of my queries inside of source control with some intellisense has served me well in the past.
+The two interesting points here are database and proxy.
+Keeping all of my queries inside of source control has served me well in the past.
 The proxy for most APIS won’t be used in production, but will give me another option to test my API when running local, and when running integration tests.

 Each Project (excluding Database and Proxy runner) will have a Unit test project with them.